CHAPTER SIX—DEPARTURE

 +

-Later that evening, Richard brought back takeout from town, and they sat outside on the porch enjoying the aging heat of the day.
-The sunset cast yellow light on the empty transportation pod stationed along the side of their driveway.
+Later that evening, Richard brought back takeout from a diner in town, and they sat outside on the porch in the aging heat of the day.
+The sunset cast yellow light on the half empty transportation pod stationed along the side of their driveway.

 The west coast time difference had made the day feel eternal.